-The Office of the Registrar-General is a small office of 11 staff who have the responsibility to provide oversight to the operations of the Lands Titles Office to ensure the integrity of the South Australian land title registry and the trusted reputation of the Lands Titles Office (now Land Services SA) is maintained.
+The Office of the Registrar-General is a small office of 12 staff who have the responsibility to provide oversight to the operations of the Lands Titles Office by Land Services SA to ensure the integrity of the South Australian land title registry and the trusted reputation of the Lands Titles Office is maintained.

 A fully digital, trusted and efficient land titles environment.

 The Office of the Registrar-General provides four key functions in its role as a regulator:

 The Registrar-General administers the Real Property Act 1886 (and associated statutes) and policy impacting land transactions.
 This includes maintenance of the integrity of the Land Titles Register Book, controlling the Assurance Fund which underpins the government guarantee of indefeasibility of title and setting regulated fees and charges.
 Statutory responsibilities delegated to the State's service provider, Lands Services SA under Section 17 of the Real Property Act 1886 are strictly controlled.

 To view the legislation underpinning the role of the Registrar-General, visit the following: